Mte90/Contribute-to-opensource-the-right-way/readme.md

 ## Description

-Open Source is a trending topic today but how you can learned all or some of the skills required to create or contribute to a project opened to the world?
+Open Source is a trending topic today but how can you learn all or some of the skills required to create or contribute to a project opened to the world?
 This book is my experience in the last 12 years, what I learn and what are the best practice from someone in the field.

 ## Teaser